castai/terraform-provider-castai/docs/data-sources/eks_settings.md

 ### Optional

-- `aws_shared_vpc_account_id` (String) AWS account ID where the VPC and subnets are located, for shared VPC setups.
-If not provided, defaults to the account_id.
+- `shared_vpc_account_id` (String) AWS account ID where the VPC and subnets are located, for shared VPC setups.
+If not applicable, defaults to the account_id.

 ### Read-Only